 - Encapsulation: You preserve and extend an application’s features by encapsulating its functions and data and making them available as services through an application programming interface (API).

-- Rehosting: You redeploy application components to other physical, virtual, or cloud infrastructure without modifying their code, functions, and features.
+- Rehosting: You redeploy application components to other physical, virtual, or cloud infrastructures without modifying their code, functions, and features.

 - Refactoring: You optimize and restructure existing code to enhance nonfunctional attributes and eliminate technical debt, but the code’s external behavior remains unchanged.